 What kinds of personal information does IRS collect and hold?

-The kinds of personal information that IRS may collect and may hold include contact details, employment history, date of birth, driver’s license number, details of insurance claims, details of third parties involved in claims, and other information that is relevant to its functions or activities.
+The kinds of personal information that IRS may collect and may hold include contact details, address, date of birth, driver’s license number, details of insurance claims, details of third parties involved in claims, and other information that is relevant to its functions or activities.

 - prevention of insurance fraud where the intent in using the IRS Database is to provide added information to confirm the accuracy of information provided by applicants;